mihailrc/odotWorkshops/kubernetes/README.md

 So let's get started and focus on building the micro-services.

 ```

+./logicDev.sh
 cd sa
 python -m pip install -r requirements.txt
 python -m textblob.download_corpora
 python sentiment_analysis.py

+#in another terminal - note the IP of logic_dev container
 docker network inspect bridge

+./webDev.sh
 cd target
 java -jar sentiment-analysis-web-0.0.1-SNAPSHOT.jar
-     --sa.logic.api.url=http://localhost:5000
+     --sa.logic.api.url=http://logic_dev_ip:5000

+#in another terminal
+./frontEndDev.sh
 npm start

 ```

 #### Building Docker images

 So far we focused on using Docker as a development environment and hopefully saw the advantages of doing so.
 The next step is to package and deploy the application.
 In traditional applications we create a package and then deploy to some server.
 With Docker we don't need to do that.
-Instead of packaging the application we build a Docker image that contains our package.
+Instead of packaging the application we build a Docker image that contains the package.

 ===========================
 https://www.backblaze.com/blog/vm-vs-containers/